tiger2333-max/MIAD-MARK/lesion_mask/Readme.md

 Generate grad-cam heatmaps of images, run:

 	gradcam.py --model_name --dataset --cla_num --sample_num --seed

+Large sample numbers may cause an error 'out of the GPU memory'.

 And the threshold controls the area of the mask.
 Thresholding and making a range of lesion masks, run: